artalar/reatom/docs/src/content/docs/package/async.md

 This is the most famous feature of any resource management.
 You are not required to use `withDataAtom`, the cache worked for effect results, but if `dataAtom` exists - it will worked as well and you could react on data changes immediately.

-This operator adds `cacheAtom` property which is `MapAtom` from [@reatom/primitives](/package/primitives) and contains the cache of effect results.
+This operator adds `cacheAtom` property which is `MapAtom` from [@reatom/primitives](/package/primitives#reatommap) and contains the cache of effect results.
 Do not change it manually!
-But you could use `reset` action for cache invalidation.
+But you could use `reset` action to clear the cache.
+Also `cacheAtom` contains `invalidate` action which clears all existed cache and call new fetch with the last payload.

+`withCache` adds `swrPendingAtom` which is relative to `swr` option (see above).

 If the async action will called with the same params during existing fetching - the same promise will returned.